keimlink/django-workshop/docs/internationalisation.rst

 Internationalisation
 ********************

-In order to offer an application in different languages​​, Internationalization (I18N) and localization (L10N) is necessary.
+In order to offer an application in different languages, Internationalization (I18N) and localization (L10N) is necessary.
 Django uses Python's `gettext <http://docs.python.org/library/gettext.html>`_ module to do this.